PAG manages or participates in the following workshops and conferences:

-PAG's Stormwater Regulations for the Construction Industry Seminar
+Stormwater Construction Seminar

 Managing stormwater flow on construction sites is required by state law to prevent erosion and transport of soils and contaminants.
 Controlling stormwater discharge is important to prevent harm to washes and fragile desert ecosystems in Arizona.

+Between seminars, you may contact one of your local MS4 contacts to request on site training.
+Contact information is available here.
 Operators can learn what is required under the Arizona Pollutant Discharge Elimination program and see examples of best management practices (BMPs) to include in Stormwater Pollution Prevention Plans.

 Arid LID Conference